TalmageTalmage/rokenbok-controller-port/README.md

 ### Software
 Upload the 'Hackenbok.ino' sketch to the Arduino(s).
-Neccesary adjustments listed in the top of 'Hackenbok.ino'
+It should be all set up for an Arduino UNO.
+The correct code to use for an Arduino MEGA in the comments at the top of the file.

 Run Controller.exe